223 Benson Hall

 Associate Professor of History

-Affiliated Faculty, Asian Studies Program; Affiliated Faculty, Islamic Studies Program
+Associate Professor of Asian Studies Program; Affiliated Faculty, Islamic Studies Program; Co-Director Vanderbilt History Seminar, 2014-15

 Samira Sheikh is a historian of South Asia.
 Her research interests include politics and religion in South Asia from 1200-1950, early modern trade, and early Indian maps.
 She is the author of Forging a Region: Sultans, Traders and Pilgrims in Gujarat, 1200-1500 (Oxford India, 2010), and co-editor of An Anthology of Ismaili Literature: A Shi'i Vision of Islam (I.B.
 Tauris and the Institute of Ismaili Studies, 2008).